 The school year to which this agreement applies is (the "school year").
-The agreement is for, to purchase attestate for the school year.
-School District ("the endance credits from the This agreement is subject to the approval of the voters of the district as §41.096.
-The board of trustees of the district agrees to submit to the con request, a certified copy of the board minutes showing the canvass ommissioner of education, Initial payments will be based on the commissioner's estimate of the codistrict's projected maintenance and operations tax revenue and the estudents in average daily attendance for the school year (TEC, §41.093) make the payments in accordance with the schedule specified in the T stimated number of weighted 3).
-The district agrees to The actual cost of each credit will be determined by the commissioner §41.093, when final data are available for the school year on the district operations tax revenue and the number of weighted students in average amount is less than the amount paid by the district through August 15 of difference will be refunded.
-If that amount is greater than the amount paramount equal to the difference for deposit in the state treasury to be us School Program. ot's maintenance and ge daily attendance.
-If that of the school year, the aid, the district shall remit ar The cost of purchased attendance credits will be reduced for county ap The reduction will be computed in accordance with the TEC, §41.097. cost for the school year, the difference will be carried forward and appli year's cost until the total amount of the reduction has been exhausted.
-If the reduction exceeds the Signature of President, Board of Trustees Date: Signature of Secretary, Board of Trustees Date:
+The agreement is for, to purchase attendate state for the school year.
+School District ("the ance credits from the This agreement is subject to the approval of the voters of the district as pro §41.096.
+The board of trustees of the district agrees to submit to the common request, a certified copy of the board minutes showing the canvass of the common request. nissioner of education, Initial payments will be based on the commissioner's estimate of the cost of district's projected maintenance and operations tax revenue and the estimate students in average daily attendance for the school year (TEC, §41.093).
+It make the payments in accordance with the schedule specified in the TEC, ated number of weighted The district agrees to The actual cost of each credit will be determined by the commissioner in a §41.093, when final data are available for the school year on the district's roperations tax revenue and the number of weighted students in average damount is less than the amount paid by the district through August 15 of the difference will be refunded.
+If that amount is greater than the amount paid, amount equal to the difference for deposit in the state treasury to be used to School Program. maintenance and aily attendance.
+If that ne school year, the the district shall remit ar The cost of purchased attendance credits will be reduced for county appra.
+The reduction will be computed in accordance with the TEC, §41.097.
+If the cost for the school year, the difference will be carried forward and applied to year's cost until the total amount of the reduction has been exhausted. e reduction exceeds the Signature of President, Board of Trustees Date: Signature of Secretary, Board of Trustees Date: